 Spring is undoubtedly a busy time of year and following a wet winter, this spring could be particularly challenging.
-Considering a move to once-a-day milking cold be one way to control increasing workloads without compromising on herd productivity.
+Considering a move to once-a-day milking could be one way to control increasing workloads without compromising on herd productivity.

 It is easy to underestimate the impact of a long winter, with the COVID pandemic making this year particularly hard.
 As we move into spring, workloads are increasing, and having enough labour to do everything can be difficult.
 As a result, looking after yourself becomes a priority.
-But doing what you can to manage your workload can help to prevent tiredness and with it the risk of mistakes or accidents happening on farm, as well as helping to reduce stress levels.
+But doing what you can to manage your workload can help to prevent tiredness and with it the risk of mistakes or accidents happening on the farm, as well as helping to reduce stress levels.

 An increasing number of dairy farmers are adopting once-a-day milking in spring as a means to overcome the intense workload that happens at this time of year with spring calving systems.
 This can be a huge help if you’re short on labour or time without having to impact productivity.
 According to Teagasc, by following a few simple management techniques, herds moved to once-a-day milking for a month only expect a 6% yield reduction across a whole lactation.
 They are also likely to see an improvement in milk solids which could result in an improved milk price.